 Alright you degenerates...

-Hedge Funds are still net short but covered a tiny portion of their position last week.
+Hedge Funds trimmed a tiny portion of their long position last week.

 See you mañana!